tessin/tessin-bladerunner/Tessin.Bladerunner/Notes.md

-﻿- Varför kan inte IBladeRenderer hantera icke Renedered scaffolds?
+﻿- IBladeRenderer should be able to handle IRenderable

 - SelectEditors not working with string string

 - FileEditor should be able to handle multiple paths -> string[]

-- Show toaster looks weird.

-- Code editor broken?
+- Code editor broken -> John fix?

 - AgGridRenderer:
-  - Control grid size
-  - Row should extend all the way -> make the last column extend all the way?
-  - Styling
+  - ag-grid-size
   - Recalculate totals when filtering
   - Remember the last table width to reduce jank
   - Center alignment
+  - Sorting on booleans
-  - Loading
+  - Control sorting
+  - Refresh panel and ag grid